spockbots/city/docs-source/source/edu/disclaimer.rst

     We would like to see a better discussion of this issue in the manual as this is a feature that is not commonly discussed.

+    .. note:: We need provided eductational material that explains this issue of angle inacurracy and motor stall.

 Light Sensor Blackout:

     (+) GUI: Although this error occurs also on the GUI version it seems that